aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 # Building the Wild Rydes Backend Components Layer

-In this module, you will deploy backend application components to AWS to build out API Gateway, Lambda and a DynamoDB table that will allow our users to create their support tickets.
-This will include creating the needed polices and roles.
+In this module, you will deploy backend application components to AWS.
+These backend components include AWS Lambda functions, API Gateway Endpoints and a DynamoDB table.
+You will also create the IAM polices and roles required by these components.

 There are two ways to complete this module.
-For learning purposes, we recommend that workshop participants step through the Console instructions while deploying the primary Ireland region, and then for time reasons, use the provide CloudFormation instructions to quickly set up the second Singapore region.
+For learning purposes, we recommend that workshop participants step through the Console instructions while deploying the primary Ireland region, and then for time reasons, use the provided CloudFormation instructions to quickly set up the second Singapore region during module 3.

 Both sets of instructions are provided – simply expand your preferred path.